-The last major tourist town before Costa Rica melts into Panama, Puerto Viejo de Talamanca, charms with a distinctive Caribbean vibe and laid-back beach bumming atmosphere.
+Puerto Viejo de Talamanca is the last major tourist town before Costa Rica melts into Panama.
+This coastal town charms travelers with its distinctive Caribbean vibe and laid-back beach bumming atmosphere.

 Puerto Viejo isn’t as sleepy as it once was.
-With an influx of tourists discovering it, Puerto Viejo has built up a reputation as a raucous party town, replete with all the hedonistic pleasures that come along with a youthful vibrance.
+With an influx of tourists discovering it, Puerto Viejo has built up a reputation as a raucous party town.
+It’s replete with all the hedonistic pleasures that come along with a youthful vibrance.

 Where to stay

-Compared to other top places to visit in Costa Rica, the value of accommodations in Puerto Viejo is excellent.
+Compared to other popular travel destinations in the country, the value of accommodations in Puerto Viejo is excellent.
 Finding budget-friendly, quiet, and clean rooms set among greenery and close to the beach is hardly uncommon here.

-By air: Although the closest airport to Puerto Viejo is about an hour away in Limón, there’s limited service here.
+By air: The closest airport to Puerto Viejo is about an hour away in Limón.
+There’s limited service here, however.
 From international destinations, you’ll find better fares flying into San José (SJO) and busing to Puerto Viejo.
 You might also want to consider flying into Bocas del Toro (BOC), also a 4-hour journey, to start your trip with a short Panama itinerary.

 The closest Costa Rica comes to a glitzy and luxurious riviera is along the Papagayo Gulf in Northern Guanacaste.
-Home to many of Costa Rica’s premier luxury resorts and all-inclusive resorts, Papagayo sings with natural beauty from its world-class beaches to the tropical forests that surround it.
+Papagayo is home to many of Costa Rica’s premier luxury resorts and all-inclusive resorts.
+The town sings with natural beauty, from its world-class beaches to the tropical forests that surround it.

-For many travellers, Papagayo is the perfect first introduction to Central America.
-High-quality mid-range and luxury accommodations and pristine white-sand beaches make for an easy transition from the Caribbean resort scene.
-And not far away from the tourist enclaves lie several national parks ripe for exploration including Santa Rosa, Guancaste, and Rincón de la Vieja.
-Heading inland to ramble through lush tropical forests teeming with wildlife is both safe and exciting.
+For many travelers, Papagayo is the perfect introduction to Central America.
+High-quality mid-range and luxury accommodations and pristine white-sand beaches in towns like Playa Hermosa and Playas del Coco make for an easy transition from the Caribbean resort scene.

 Of course, adventure is optional in Papagayo.
 The main reason to come here is to relax along the gulf in the shade of palm trees.
 There’s perhaps no better experience in Papagayo than to pull out a beach towel and sink into the sand while the sound of waves drown all your problems.